DHRI-Curriculum/intro-python-workshop/lessons.md

 'startswith', 'strip', 'swapcase', 'title', 'translate', 'upper', 'zfill']
 ```

-The above output shows all the methods and attributes available to Python strings that can be accessed using the dot (`.`) syntax.
-When using `dir()`, you'll mostly want to ignore the methods and attributes that have underscores around them.
+The above output shows some of the methods and attributes for Python strings that can be accessed using the dot (`.`) syntax.
+Be aware that Python doesn't print all the possible methods and attributes, just what it considers to be most important.
+Also, when using `dir()`, you'll mostly want to ignore the methods and attributes that have underscores around them.
 They mainly have to do with the internals of the Python language.

 ## Challenge